ErrorTzy/writings/papers/WS_Draft.md

 In the foreground, this paper focuses mainly on metaphysics, but the argument I made for metaphysics also extends to other areas, like ethics.
 To be specific, I first argue that the background tension is somehow ignored in discussions about fundamentality.
 As a result, the idea that some things are objectively fundamental, though well-motivated, seems to rely on magic or wishful thinking.

 Then I argue for a principle that basically says, we cannot throw away our rational agency.
 The rest of the paper explores the consequences of this principle.
 I mostly use it to establish a direct, non-magical account of fundamentality.
-But to show the principle's broader power, I also apply it to a completely different problem: why we should sometimes trust a friend's word, even when it goes against the evidence.
+But to show the principle's broader power, I also apply it to a problem in ethics: why we should sometimes trust a friend's word, even when it goes against the evidence.

 ## The Question of Reality